The purposes of the Louisiana Tech Speech and Hearing Center are to:

 The graduate training programs in speech-language pathology and audiology are accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.

 Students, faculty, staff, and persons served in the program's clinics are treated in a nondiscriminatory manner-that is, without regard to race, color, religion, sex, national or ethnic origin, disability, age, sexual orientation, genetic information, citizenship, or status as a covered veteran.
 The institution and program comply with all applicable laws, regulations, and executive orders pertaining thereto.

 The Louisiana Tech Speech and Hearing Center follows the policies and procedures related to closures set forth by Louisiana Tech University.
-If a situation arises that the University closes, the clinic will also close.
+If the University closes, the clinic will also close.
 To verify University closures you can visit Louisiana Tech University website (www.latech.edu).
 The information is updated regularly and as needed during emergency situations.

 Click on the links for information concerning:

 - Patient/Client Bill of Rights

 - Accessibility to the Louisiana Tech Speech and Hearing Center for Clients with Disabilities

 - Statements of Nondiscrimination